naibarn/SmartSpec/.smartspec/workflows/smartspec_generate_spec_from_prompt.md

 - SPEC_INDEX is updated **only when explicitly requested** via `--update-index`.

+This v5.7.0 workflow is an additive upgrade of the original v5.6 design (no flags or behaviours removed).

 ---

-## When to Use
+## 2) When to Use

 Use this workflow when:

-- you have an idea/requirement like:
+- you have an idea or requirement like:

-  > "สร้าง website ที่สวยงาม ทันสมัย มี SEO ที่ดี แสดงรายการสินค้าและรูปภาพ\
-  > บนหน้าแรก มีตะกร้าสินค้า / checkout / order / invoice"
+  > "Create a modern ecommerce website with strong SEO, a clean modern design, product listings with images on the home page, a cart, a checkout flow, order creation, and an invoice page with payment instructions."

 - and your project does **not yet** have a detailed `spec.md` for it.